TrivialInteractive/Ultimate-Replay-3.0-Samples/Samples/Code Examples/04 Advanced/Ex04_ReadReplayDataAPI.md

 // Loop over all replay id's that are listed in this snapshot foreach(ReplayIdentity id in snapshot.Identities)
 {
-	// Get the state data for the replay object with the give id
+	// Get the state data for the replay object with the given id
 	// The resulting state will contain all information for all replay components associated with the target replay object ReplayState objectStateData = snapshot.RestoreSnapshot(id);
 }